datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 questions:
 - "Why use R?"
 - "Why use RStudio and how does it differ from R?"
-- "How do I get help using R and RStudio?"
 objectives:
 - "Know advantages of analyzing data in R"
 - "Know advantages of using RStudio"